Miss Universe Philippines 2024: Appointments

 Shortly after the coronation night, the top 10 delegates shortlisted from the top 20 semifinalists were given the choice to represent the country in four international beauty pageants.
 As first runner-up, Stacey Gabriel of Cainta had the first choice, but declined any of the titles.
-Ahtisa Manalo of Quezon Province then had the first choice as second runner-up and chose to be crowned Miss Cosmo Philippines.
+Ahtisa Manalo of Quezon then had the first choice as second runner-up and chose to be crowned Miss Cosmo Philippines.

 On July 6, 2024, Kayla Jean Carter of Northern California was appointed to represent the country at the Miss Charm 2024 pageant, after Krishnah Gravidez, the original titleholder, resigned to compete in Miss World Philippines 2024.